Agnos-Cloud/Agnos-Cloud/README.md

 A service can expose an interface.
 An interface is the set of actions a service exposes as well as the schema for the expected inputs for those actions.

+A service can have persistent storage so that data written to such storage persists across restarts.

 ``` yaml
 API: 0.1